 Media air cleaners are sturdier than common air filters.
 They’re often four to five times wider—or more.
 This barrier fits snugly against your HVAC equipment.

 Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters stay fresher longer too, commonly between three to six months.

 There are a few electronic filtering systems you can use in your home.

-An electrostatic filter uses magnetically charged components to attract.
-These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged substance to attract.
+These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.

 An electronic air cleaner applies a high-voltage magnetic charge to trap particles.

 Some can remove the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
-And reduce ozone, a known lung irritant, produced elsewhere in your home.
+And decrease ozone, a known lung irritant, produced elsewhere in your home.